IBM/extract-textual-insights-from-video/README.md

 - In Tone Analyzer dashboard, click on **Services Credentials**

 - Click on **New credential** and add a service credential as shown.
-Once the credential is created, you can copy the credentials using the small two overlapping squares and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-tone-credentials.gif)

+- Once the credential is created, you can copy the credentials using the small two overlapping squares and paste the credentials into **toneanalyzer.json** file present in the cloned repo.

 </details>